Living in China as an expat can be an exciting adventure, but emergencies—whether medical, natural, or personal—can arise unexpectedly.

 1. Health Insurance

-International health insurance plans are advisable for expats, as they offer broader coverage and access to international hospitals.
+Comprehensive health insurance is a must for expats in China.
+International health insurance plans are recommended, as they provide broader coverage and access to private hospitals.

 2. Emergency Medical Kit